imagecircus/applegit/README.md

 # AppleGit
 Testing git deployment of Sketch Libraries with AppleScript.
-This is probably a bad idea but my options are limited.
+In general this is probably a bad idea but my options are limited due to the environment I'm working in.

 # The Goal
 Allow non-developers to deploy Sketch Libraries with minimal technical requirements